 4) are open to making friends and going out

-5) are able to communicate either in English or Mandarin
+5) can communicate either in English or Mandarin